Optimist-Prime/UDACITY_PRJ_1/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I used Stack Overflow data from 2017 to better understand:
+For this project, I used COVID19 data from Kaggle to better understand:

-1. As a programmer, should I go to work in the western world (e.g. America, Europe, etc.) or remain in the eastern world (e.g. India, China, etc.)?
-2. What is the salary difference in the western world and in the eastern world?
-3. How are the programmers satisfying about their job between these two sides of the world?
-4. Are there more jobs opportunity in the western world than that in the eastern world?
+1. How fast COVID19 spread throughout the world?
+2. How countries did to counter the pandemic?
+3. How my country India did?

 ## File Descriptions <a name="files"></a>